 The missing/overlapped region of two captured images is located at the corner of the conference table and covered by borders of two main displays.
+When these boundaries between the regions are parallel, the space between two boundaries matches with the space between remote two main displays.

 ……